qaware/cloud-native-weather-vue3/docs/chapter-1.md

 Besides the not too important style choices made in the bottom section of this document, there are two important steps here.

 First, the template gives the structure of the page you can see in your browser window.
-You can see here it consists of an image given locally in the `src/assets` folder right on top of a component labeled here with "HelloWorld", which we will talk about in a moment.
+You can see here it consists of an image - given locally in the `src/assets` folder - right on top of a component labeled here with "HelloWorld", which we will talk about in a moment.

-Secondly, here an export is given enabling our application using the reference "App" for this file and use it as start of our single page frontend by mounting it in main.js file in the `src` folder.
+Secondly, here an export is given using the reference "App" for this file.
+This will be mounted in the `src/main.js` file making it the entrypoint of the Ui you can see in your browser.

-The HelloWorld component mentioned before is now positioned in the `src/componentes` folder and acts like a substructure simplifying the code of ur App.vue file by exporting code, as a component to be used in other .vue-files of your application.
+The HelloWorld component mentioned before is positioned in the `src/components` folder as `HelloWorld.vue`.
+This file contains code just like

-Therefore, the App.vue file you just looked on builds your entire application by using the component given in HelloWorld.vue.
+`App.vue` and is exported as well.
+But, instead of using it as starting point of our application this time the code is reused as a component in the App.vue file.
+This inserts this component here and implements the UI given, while reducing the code in `App.vue`, improving the structure of your code.

 With this information you are now able to modify your vue frontend application however you like it.
-In this workshop we want to focus on the cloud native concepts and therefore no more explicit vue guides are given here, but feel free to check out other guides to form your frontend as you like it.
+In this workshop we want to focus on the Cloud Native concepts and therefore no more explicit vue guides are given here, but feel free to check out other guides to form your frontend or look into the given code more closely.

 ---